run-llama/llama-datasets/README.md

 This repo is a companion repo to the [llama-hub repo](https://github.com/run-llama/llama-hub) meant to be the actual storage of data files associated to a llama-dataset.
 Like tools, loaders, and llama-packs, llama-datasets are offered through llama-hub.
-You can view all of the available llama-hub artifacts conviently in the llama-hub [website](https://llamahub.ai).
+You can view all of the available llama-hub artifacts conveniently in the llama-hub [website](https://llamahub.ai).

 The primary use of a llama-dataset is for evaluating the performance of a RAG system.